zuckerlab/FlowStims/doc/manual.md

 `frameRate` Number of frames displayed every second (default is `60`).

-`saveMovieFrames` Set it to `1` to save a screenshot (.png) of every frame, which are saved into a newly-created `movieframes` folder.
+`saveMovieFrames` Set it to `1` to save a screenshot (.png) of every frame, which are saved into a newly-created "movieframes" folder.
 These can be used for creating a movie (if you install Processing, it comes with a Movie Maker tool for doing just that).
 Note: the total file size of the frames can grow really fast, so be careful!
 For safety, `nTrialBlocks` is set to `1` when using this option (as usually this will used to generate a demo movie, or a movie to be looped over when used in an experiment).

 `saveTrialScrShots` Set it to `1` to save a single screenshot at the end of each trial (default is `0`).
 Note: there can be a slight delay when saving screenshots, so usually it is not a good a idea to have this option turned on during an actual experiment.